 - Allow your project to dry.
 It can take 4 to 24 hours depending on thickness.
 You can add more layers after it dries if you would like.

-What materials can you use it on?
+What materials can you use Mod Podge spray on?

 I actually poured the formula in a cup in this case and ran my baker’s twine through then wound it around the paper mache.
-This was frankly the easiest method I have found for doing a twine wrap.
-And it turned out perfectly!
+This was by far the easiest method I have found for doing a twine wrap.
+It turned out perfectly!

 Of course, I had to test the spray Mod Podge on paper!
 I used it to make these DIY letter board accessories and I loved both the hold and the ease of use.

 I applied a glitter design to wood and am seriously declaring Mod Podge Ultra the best glue for glitter.
 It creates a project that does not shed and you can even make stenciled designs like the one below with the spray easily.

-Finally, I was ready to put the Mod Podge spray to the test!
-I used it on glass.
 You can see this broken glass mosaic frame here where I put layers of glass on the side of a frame and only used Mod Podge Ultra as my adhesive.
-I did do several layers but overall I was blown away by the power of this magic spray.
-Cause y’all it is like magic!
+I did have to use several layers, but overall I was blown away by the power of this magic spray.

 As you can see, the spray Mod Podge can be used with a vast array of surfaces and design elements.
-Everything from the super light to heavier items like glass pieces.
+It works well on everything from the super light to heavier items like glass pieces.